Sebanti2003/nasabackendofficial/README.md

 ### 3. Add Environment Variables

 Create a `.env` file in the root directory to manage environment-specific variables.
+All the info for env is given in the .env.sample file.Do check it out that first.
 Here's the format for your `.env` file:

 ```bash
 PORT=5000